-Researchers suggest age is not as strong as an indicator of dishonest behaviors as class standing is.
-Namely, the more students mature, the less likely they are to cheat.
-Not surprising, students who had cheated in the past were more likely to admit they would cheat again (Smith, Davy, Rosenberg, & Haight, 2002).
-Similarly, when studying traditional aged students, Rocha and Teixeira (2010) found younger undergraduates were more likely to cheat.
-Stuber-McEwen et al. (2009) assert students who cheated in high school were more likely to cheat in college while non-traditional students were less apt to cheat.
+Researchers Smith, Davy, Rosenberg, & Haight, (2002) contend chronological age is a weaker indicator of academic dishonesty than class standing.
+Consequently, as the more students mature, they are less prone to commit academically dishonest behaviors.
+Logically, those students who tended to cheat in the past were more apt to affirm they would continue to cheat in the future (Smith et al, 2002).
+Similarly, when studying traditional aged students, Rocha and Teixeira (2010) found newer undergraduates were more likely to cheat.
+Stuber-McEwen et al. (2009) assert students who cheated in their primary and secondary schools were more apt to continue these academically dishonest behaviors in college.
+Conversely, non-traditional students were less likely to cheat.
 Harding (2001) asserted younger, traditional college students cheat more often than older, non-traditional students.